Skip to main content

 **CLT in ML:**

 • Mini-batch gradients: The average gradient over a mini-batch of size BB has variance σ2/B\sigma^2/B, approximately Gaussian for moderate BB by the CLT.
-This justifies the learning rate linear scaling rule: if you increase BB by kk, increase η\eta by kk to maintain the same noise-to-signal ratio.
+This motivates the empirical learning rate linear scaling rule (Goyal et al., 2017): increasing BB by kk and increasing η\eta by kk keeps the noise-to-signal ratio roughly constant.
+The rule is a heuristic that works well up to moderate batch sizes and is known to break down in the very large batch regime.

 • Confidence intervals: For any estimator computed as an average (accuracy, loss, BLEU score), the CLT gives approximate confidence intervals: μ^±zα/2σ^/n\hat{\mu} \pm z_{\alpha/2} \cdot \hat{\sigma}/\sqrt{n}.